Live on I-5

-Live on I-5 is a live album by the American rock band Soundgarden.
-It was recorded during the West Coast leg of their 1996 tour, and released on March 22, 2011.
-They announced the album, the band's first live album, on their website on January 13, 2011.
+Live on I-5 is the debut live album by the American rock band Soundgarden.
+It was recorded during the West Coast leg of their 1996 tour and released on March 22, 2011.
+The band announced the release on their official website on January 13, 2011.

-The title is a reference to Interstate 5, which runs along the Pacific coast of the United States.
-The band hired Adam Kasper to record several shows with a rented 24-track machine/truck.
-They planned to release the live album after the tour, but they disbanded and the tapes were left in Studio X (then Bad Animals Studio).
-A live version of "Blow Up the Outside World" was released as a 256 bit MP3 download to those who pre-ordered Live on I-5 from Soundgarden's official website.
+The title references Interstate 5, which runs along the West Coast of the United States.
+The band hired producer Adam Kasper to record several shows using a rented 24-track mobile recording truck.
+Although they planned to release the live material shortly after the tour concluded, the band disbanded, leaving the multi-track tapes shelved at Studio X (then known as Bad Animals Studio).
+A live performance of "Blow Up the Outside World" was made available as a 256 kbps MP3 download for customers who pre-ordered the album.